FairyTail2000/JAMLParser/README.md

 # JAMLParser
 This is a parser for JAML

-This parses JAML (Java's another markup language), it is invented by me and has the following specifications:
+This parses JAML (Just Another Markup Language), it is invented by me and has the following specifications:

 The start of data is an opening bracket ({) followed by a newline.
 In the next line the data begins with the name of the elemt.